 Common Misconceptions About Severe Head Injuries

 There are frequent debates between brain injury lawyers and even doctors in cases involving traumatic brain injuries and closed head injuries.
-Because many victims “look normal” to the average person, despite the possibility of having significant cognitive deficits, there are common myths that must be overcome to prove the serious nature of the injury.
+Because many victims “look normal” to the average person, despite having significant cognitive deficits, there are common myths that must be overcome to prove the serious nature of the injury.

 - Myth 1: There must be a loss of consciousness after the accident.
 This myth has been disproved by physicians and scientists.
-A person does not need to be “knocked out” to suffer a TBI and even a slight alteration of consciousness could be evidence of serious head trauma.
+A person does not need to be “knocked out” to suffer a brain injury and even a slight alteration of consciousness could be evidence of serious head trauma.

 - Myth 2: The victim must forcibly strike their head on an object.
 This is untrue as sudden, unexpected movements of the head can cause the brain to strike the inside of the skull and suffer serious damage and harm

 - Myth 3: There must be a negative result on imaging studies, like an MRI or CT Scan.
 It has been proven that a person can have a serious brain injury even with normal results

 - Myth 4: Most people recover within 6 months of a brain injury.
 Although some people may have full or partial recovery within six months, many people have lifetime problems that never fully resolve even with extensive therapy and rehabilitation

 The Risk of a Seizure